Armageddon (British band): Break-up

 In a 2001 interview, drummer Caldwell mentioned that the band's management became increasingly more difficult to communicate with; consequently they were not being promoted properly.
-Bassist Cennamo stated in liner notes of the CD re-release of the album on the Repertoire label in 1999 that Caldwell and Pugh's drug problems (heroin) had created difficulties within the band, which apparently ran at cross purposes with the fact that the record received good reviews and significant FM radio attention, and was selling reasonably well.
+Bassist Cennamo stated in liner notes of the CD re-release of the album on the Repertoire label in 1999 that Caldwell and Pugh's drug problems (heroin) had created difficulties within the band, which ran at cross purposes with the fact that the record received good reviews and significant FM radio attention, and was selling reasonably well.
 Cennamo also states that Relf's long-time asthma problems were turning into emphysema (making it increasingly hard for Relf to draw air into his lungs to sing), and the band had dissolved many months prior to the sudden death of Keith Relf in May 1976.

 Post-Armageddon

-After Armageddon folded, bassist Cennamo reunited with his Renaissance bandmates under the name Illusion, and later worked with Jim McCarty in the bands Stairway and Renaissance Illusion.
-Drummer Caldwell returned to Captain Beyond for an album and tour.
+After Armageddon folded, Relf and Cennamo reunited with their Renaissance bandmates under the name Illusion, and Cennamo worked with Jim McCarty in the bands Stairway and Renaissance Illusion.
+Caldwell returned to Captain Beyond for an album and tour.

 There was an attempt in the 1980s by Pugh and Caldwell to re-form the band, as they had secured some interest from Capitol Records — vocalist Jeff Fenholt was auditioned for the band, but was eventually found to be musically unsuitable.
 Further auditions did not result in an acceptable replacement, and the idea to reform was shelved.
-Apart from that, guitarist Pugh appears to have retired from music after 1975, though he did emerge to play guitar on sessions alongside American rock guitarist Geoff Thorpe of Vicious Rumors in American band 7th Order on their debut CD, The Lake of Memory, released on the Big Island Sounds label in 2007.
+Apart from that, Pugh appears to have retired from music after 1975, though he did emerge to play guitar on sessions alongside American rock guitarist Geoff Thorpe of Vicious Rumors in American band 7th Order on their debut CD, The Lake of Memory, released on the Big Island Sounds label in 2007.